 Why, I wondered, wasn't I given stuff like this to read when I was six, instead of Dick and Jane?
 I don't care if they went on adventures with Spot and found a toad in the bushes, that was nothing compared to Tan Hadron of Hastor using his sword to defend the woman he loved from the insane cannibals of U-Gor!

-I was puzzled about these old children's stories.
+I was puzzled about these old children's stories; I really was.
 These are what adults in the past read to kids?
 And I got Dick and Jane and their boring white-bread lives in the suburbs, with their parents dressed like Ward and June Cleaver in a suit and tie, and pearls?
 But weren't kids supposed to be kept innocent as long as possible?
-Weren't they supposed to not know about awful things like violence and battles and swords and guns and death and destruction and romance and even - yuck - kissing?
+Weren't they supposed to not know about awful things like violence and battles and swords and guns and death and destruction and romance and even--yuck--kissing?
 Wouldn't these terrible stories give them nightmares and permanently damage their tender six-year-old psyches?

 Well, it seems to me that Dick and Jane and all the rest of those innocent boring stories are what damaged me.
 Those blood-thirsty stories with the swordfights and all the killings not only didn't damage me, they introduced me to a world of wonder I didn't know existed, one so amazing I actually felt grateful about my luck.
 And if there is one (actually three) thing(s) I am absolutely convinced is an inherent component of happiness, it's gratitude and appreciation, and the humility that comes from those two qualities.